fantasyAlgo/JFrameAsteroids/README.md

 ### Features
 - This game uses no textures, it is all procedurally generated (starting from basic vertices).
 - Because it is procedurally generated, the asteroids are all different
-- You can play it using the arrow keys to go up, rotating to the left and rotating to the right, you can shoot using the space key
+- You can play it using the arrow keys to go up, rotating to the left and rotating to the right (you can change this into wasd), you can shoot using the space key
-- The goal of this game is to have the highest score, so good luck sigmas of github!
+- The goal of this game is to have the highest score (the bigger the asteroids is, the higher the reward).
+Good luck!

 ### TODO: